 A research program officer will work with the principal investigator to submit the proposal to the sponsor once the PAF is approved.

 Effective July 1, 2018 the proposal, in its final form for submission to the sponsor, including the final project technical description, is due by 12 noon two (2) business days before the sponsor deadline.
 You are encouraged to follow the new proposal deadline calendar and instructions.
-See the Proposal Submission Policy for External Funding and Procedures.
+See the Proposal Submission Procedure for External Funding.

 Many proposals include documents that must be signed by the University’s official signatory or authorized representative.
 The vice president for research or the associate vice president for research can sign most proposal documents as the authorized representative.
 The principal investigator is not an official signatory and is not authorized to act on behalf of the University.
 See WMU’s Policy for Signature on Grants and Contracts.

 - WMU is registered with grants.gov and SAM—System for Award Management database.